cozemble/breezbook/README.md

        <!-- TODO Different services may share the same time slots -->
     - Accessories
     - Extra customer details specific to the service
     - Cart system for multiple bookings or services
     - Payment
+    - Dynamic pricing
     - Custom themes
         - Automatic theme detection from the tenant's website

 ## Tech Stack